Learn how to lead and manage your team using best-selling author, Daniel Goleman’s, psychological theory on emotional intelligence.

 #5.
 Social skills

-You understand your strengths and shortcomings, how you respond in certain situations and to certain people.
-That information gives you the power to meet goals, motivate, and create a fair and inclusive culture.
-It tempers your communication style and gives you reason to listen to people around you.
+You understand your strengths and shortcomings, and how you might respond in certain situations and to certain people.
+That information gives you the power to meet goals, motivate, and create a fair, inclusive and sustainable culture.

-In other words, you’re self-aware enough to know when you need help, from who and how you can apply your characteristics to achieve an outcome.
+In other words, you’re self-aware enough to know when you need help, and from whom and how you can apply your characteristics to achieve a favourable outcome.

 Luka, a newly promoted manager in an office environment, is helping his team complete their day-to-day tasks.
 His actions are being interpreted as micromanaging.